tameemalaa/Generalized-Monty-Hall-Problem-Simulation/README.md

-# General Monty Hall Problem Simulation
+# Generalized Monty Hall Problem Simulation
- General 'Monty Hall' problem simulation with graphing  and theortical value calculator for the switch strategy win percent
+ Generalized 'Monty Hall' problem simulation with graphing  and theortical value calculator for the switch strategy win percent

 # Program Description:
 The user defines the parameters for the problem: